hamishwillee/markdown_link_checker_sc/README.md

 Usage: markdown_link_checker_sc [options]

 Options:
-  -d, --directory [directory]         The directory to search for markdown and html files (default:
-                                      "D:\\github\\hamishwillee\\markdown_link_checker_sc")
+  -r, --root <path>                   Root directory of your source (i.e. root of github repo).
+Use -d as well to specify a folder if docs are not in the root, or to just run on
-  -s, --headingAnchorSlugify [value]  Slugify approach for turning markdown headings into heading anchors.
-Currently
+                                      particular subfolder (default: "D:\\github\\hamishwillee\\markdown_link_checker_sc") -d, --directory [directory]         The directory to search for markdown and html files, relative to root - such as: `en` for an English subfolder.
+Default empty (same as -r directory) (default: "") -c, --headingAnchorSlugify [value]  Slugify approach for turning markdown headings into heading anchors.
+Currently support vuepress only and always (default: "vuepress")
-                                      support vuepress only and always (default: "vuepress") -t, --tryMarkdownforHTML [value]    Try a markdown file extension check if a link to HTML fails. (default: true) -l, --log [value]                   Export some logs for debugging.  (default: false) -f, --files <path>                  JSON file with array of files to report on (default is all files).
-Paths are relative relative to -d by default, but -r can be used to set a different root.
+  -t, --tryMarkdownforHTML [value]    Try a markdown file extension check if a link to HTML fails. (default: true) -l, --log <types...>                Export logs for debugging.
+Types: allerrors, filterederrors, allresults etc.
+  -f, --files <path>                  JSON file with array of files to report on (default is all files).
+Paths are relative relative to -d by default, but -r can be used to set a
-                                      (default: "")
-  -r, --root <path>                   Directory to prepend before file paths in the JSON directory.
-Default is same as
+                                      different root. (default: "") -s, --toc [value]                   full filename of TOC/Summary file in file system.
+If not specified, inferred from file with most links to other files
-                                      directory.
-Useful if directory is not your repo root (default: "") -h, --help                          display help for command
+  -u, --site_url [value]              Site base url in form dev.example.com (used to catch absolute urls to local files) -h, --help                          display help for command
 ```